liferay/liferay-docs/soffice/so2.0-guide.markdown

 By default, each user has a number of applications installed on his or her Dashboard home page.
 Users have full control over their personal pages: they can add or remove applications from their pages and adjust the settings for available applications.
 This ability can be modified or removed altogether by administrators.

-When a new site is created, it's pre-populated with pages and applications on those pages.
+When a new Social Office site is created, it's pre-populated with pages and applications on those pages.
+These pages and applications are defined by the default Social Office site template.
 In many cases, each application gets a page of its own; in other cases, applications are aggregated together on a single page to provide a unified place where users can see all the new information that their teammates have posted.

 Owners of sites are free to add or remove applications from pages on their sites.
 Regular users will not have the ability to do so.
 In this way, site owners can maintain the most optimal working environments for their users.